 “It’s great to volunteer, but if you truly want to make an impact, you have to think bigger to make a big impact.”

 That was it.
-I needed to think how I could make a bigger difference to the global problems I was passionate about.
+I needed to think about how I could make a bigger difference to the global problems I was passionate about.

 Once I started looking into this, I found incredible social mission companies such as TOMS, Patagonia and Warby Parker who were creating great products, but each product was helping to make a direct difference in the world.